hemicharly/api-gateway-grpc-microservice/README.md

-## Gateway API and gRPC microservices with NodeJs, Python and Golang
+## API Gateway and gRPC microservices

-Gateway API and microservices in gRPC with nodejs, python and golang.
+API Gateway with nodejs and microservices in gRPC with nodejs, python and golang.
 Examples for study purposes.

 <p align="center">
     <img src="architecture.png" />